stanley-1/tp/docs/DeveloperGuide.md

 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
 * depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.

+The `PersonCard` part also has a reference to the `MainWindow` to provide improved user feedback via the main window after user interactions which do not execute a command using `Logic`. cc
 ### Logic component <a name="logic"></a>

 **API** : [`Logic.java`](https://github.com/AY2122S1-CS2103T-F11-4/tp/blob/master/src/main/java/socialite/logic/Logic.java)